lindngo/amazon-alexa/README.md

 # Amazon Shopping Data

 ## Overview
-Used SQL to analyze Alexa Voice shopping data.
+For this project, I used SQL to analyze a demo dataset that contained Alexa Voice shopping data.
 This dataset was created my professor in our product management course.

 ## Dataset